loveaffair69/loveaffair/PROTOCOLS.md

 # Protocols

-This file contains social and organizational protocols to be observed by all
+This file contains social and organizational protocols to be observed by all Love Affair member, Love Affair contributors, and participants in Love Affair Events.

+## Social Behaviour

+TODO

+## Artist Submission

+TODO

+## Adding a Responsibility

+TODO

+## Self-Appointing a Responsibility

+TODO

 ## Becoming a Member